angular/angular/aio/content/guide/docs-style-guide.md

 <h3 class="no-toc">Live example from another guide</h3>

-To link to a plunker in a folder whose name is not the same as the current guide page, set the `name` attribute to the name of that folder.
+To link to a Stackblitz in a folder whose name is not the same as the current guide page, set the `name` attribute to the name of that folder.

 <live-example name="router">Live Example from the Router guide</live-example>